-Botrytis cinerea is a weather driven fungus which causes the grapevine diseases botrytis bunch rot and grey mould.
+Botrytis cinerea is a weather-driven fungus which causes the grapevine diseases botrytis bunch rot and grey mould.
 High humidity or prolonged rain in conjunction with cool or mild temperatures results in persistent moisture on berry surfaces and promotes infection and disease development.
 Previously infected sites and sheltered vineyard areas such as hollows are at greatest risk of developing the disease.

-Botrytis can cause two problems during winemaking as it produces the oxidative enzyme ‘laccase‘, which in the presence of oxygen can cause oxidative spoilage and secondly the presence of Botrytis can lead to the presence of a mouldy character in the resultant wine.
+Botrytis can cause problems during winemaking.
+It produces an oxidative enzyme called laccase which in the presence of oxygen can cause oxidative spoilage and rapid browning of must.
+Laccase activity is the main marker for Botrytis infection, and can be analysed both qualitatively and quantitatively.
 Preventing this enzyme from causing damage requires techniques that minimise or eliminate exposure to oxygen.

-Eliminating or minimising the quantity of botrytis affected fruit processed will reduce the potential effects of oxidative damage, however a holistic approach is required that involves many aspects of the winemaking process.
+Eliminating or minimising the quantity of Botrytis-affected fruit processed will reduce the potential effects of oxidative damage; however, a holistic approach is required that involves many aspects of the winemaking process.

 Dealing with Botrytis infection in red grapes requires different treatments from those used with white grapes.
 The Managing Botrytis-infected fruit fact sheet sets out processing strategies for red and white winemaking that can help reduce the risk of oxidative damage from Botrytis-infected fruit.